Team Dynamics: Dealing with the Loose Cannon in your team

 · A Custom Designed Assessment

-With the assessment done we can then begin the developmental initiatives to transform them from loose cannon to thriving employee and team member.
+With the assessment done, we can then begin the developmental initiatives to transform them from loose cannons to thriving employees and team members.

 Great question!